Table of contents

 - Letter of Understanding #18 - RE: NORTHERN INCENTIVE PROGRAM

-- Letter of Understanding #19 - RE: PORTABILITY BETWEEN AHS, COVENANT HEALTH, BETHANY NURSING HOME OF CAMROSE, LAMONT HEALTH CENTRE AND APL
+- Letter of Understanding #19 - RE: PORTABILITY BETWEEN ALBERTA HEALTH SERVICES, COVENANT HEALTH, BETHANY NURSING HOME OF CAMROSE, LAMONT HEALTH CENTRE, AND ALBERTA PRECISION LABORATORIES, RECOVERY ALBERTA, AND PROVINCIAL HEALTH AGENCY AND PROVINCIAL HEALTH

 - Letter of Understanding #20 - RE: DUTY TO ACCOMMODATE